 We would love to introduce ourselves.
 Our team started back in 2008.
 We work closely together supporting and mentoring each other to ensure our skills are always growing.

 Hi, I am Alison.
 I originally established Independent Kids - Occupational Therapy in 2008.

-For nearly 30 years I have worked with children in the public and private sector, both in Australia and the United Kingdom.
-I feel so privileged to have had the experience of working with some amazing therapists and meeting so many inspiring children and families in my career.
+I have worked with children for over 30 years.
+I feel so privileged to have had the experience of working with some amazing therapists and meeting so many inspiring children and families throughout my career.

 I originally trained at the University of Sydney and returned there to do my Graduate Certificate in Paediatric Occupational Therapy.
 I am passionate about training and acquiring new skills.

-My best teachers are the children and families I work with and I believe a client centred approach is the key to the success of what we do.
-My aim is to assist children, young adults and their families reach their full potential, whether that is at home, school, the community and/or childcare.
+My best teachers are the children and families I work with.
+I believe a client centred approach is the key to the success of what we do.
+My aim is to assist children, young adults and their families reach their full potential, whether that is at home, school, the community childcare or transitioning into the workforce.
 I have long standing experience in sensory issues and their related behaviours, social skills, planning (praxis) and learning abilities.
-I use many different approaches but am strongly influenced by the principles of DIR® (Floortime™).
+I use many different approaches but strongly believe that any successful therapeutic intervention comes from strength in relationship.

 I am incredibly lucky to work within such a talented and caring team and so many wonderful children and their families.